ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/date adjustment/Date adjustment Methodological Spec.md

 referencing the same period.
 However, sometimes it is not possible for data to be reported for the exact period of time required, e.g. monthly, quarterly, yearly.
-The responder may specify different start and end dates for which the response totals cover.
-The Date Adjustment method weights the totals from the response period to approximate the values for the desired (expected) period, either by giving weights to trading days or giving each date the same weight.
+The responder may specify different start and end dates for which the observed (referenced as response throughout this specification) data cover.
+The Date Adjustment method weights the data values from the response period to approximate the values for the desired (expected) period, either by giving varying weights to trading days or giving each date the same weight.

 ## 4.0 Assumptions

-* All data inputs required by the method are available
+* All data inputs required by the method are available.
-* Each respondent is clearly classified into one mutually exclusive domain group
+* Each respondent is clearly classified into one mutually exclusive domain group.
 * All trading day weights are equal or greater than 0.
 * Trading day weights are available for all periods and domains, or the equal weighted option is set to yes.